actions/importer-labs/travis/3-forecast.md

 ## Forecasting multiple providers

-You can examine the available options for the `forecast` command by running `gh valet forecast --help`.
+You can examine the available options for the `forecast` command by running `gh actions-importer forecast --help`.
 When you do this you will see the `--source-file-path` option:

 ![img](https://user-images.githubusercontent.com/19557880/190511652-081ae8c3-c37e-4c5f-9e7f-8fcd9fe63b3a.png)